qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 .. figure:: /static/user_manual/introduction/startup.png
    :align: center

-   |qg| GUI with Alaska sample data
+   QGIS GUI with Alaska sample data

 .. note::
    Your window decorations (title bar, etc.) may appear different depending on your operating system and window manager.

-The |qg| GUI is divided into five areas:
+The QGIS GUI is divided into five areas:

 #.
 Menu Bar
 #.
 Tool Bar